memgraph/docs/docs/installation/overview.md

 ## Linux

-Memgraph is available for multiple Linux distributions and in the form of Docker images.<br/> You can chose one of the following installation methods:
+Memgraph is available for multiple Linux distributions and in the form of Docker images.<br/> You can choose one of the following installation methods:

 - **[Docker 🐳](/installation/linux/docker/docker-installation.md)**
 - **[Ubuntu](/installation/linux/debian-installation.md)**